nathanmoore04/shopping-list-app/README.md

 - Query the app to create a customizable meal schedule for a specified period of time.
 - Output a customizable shopping list that corresponds to the generated meal schedule.
 - (Maybe) output this shopping list to major grocery chain apps/query grocery stores for price/availability data.

+## Deliverables

+The completed app will contain the following features:
+- Users can create and log in to accounts
+- Users can create, read, update, and delete recipes
+- Recipes have fields for name, ingredients, and instructions
+- Users can create a meal schedule for a variable time period, with the option for "off-days" or eating elsewhere, that contains the recipes that they have saved
+- Schedules are saved to users' accounts and can be reused
+- User accounts contain schedule history and recent recipes
+- Users can output a shopping list for their chosen schedule
+- Shopping lists can be edited to add or remove ingredients as needed

 ## To-do